 - How much TEFL training is recommended?

-- As much as possible. i-to-i’s 100-hour TEFL course will give you a good foundation on which to build your TEFL career.
+- As much as possible. i-to-i’s Professional TEFL Course (120) will give you a good foundation on which to build your TEFL career.
 If you're planning to teach in the UK long-term, a TESOL/CELTA should also be considered.

 - Common teaching conditions